 Leadership has a huge effect on projects.
 It’s often cited in studies as one of the top contributing factors to project success, and it’s easy to see why.
 Think of a leader you loved following, even when that meant long hours or tough decisions.

-The important behaviour types for project managers are (from most important to least important):
+The 7 important behavior types for project managers are (from most important to least important):

 - Inspirational motivation

 - Intellectual stimulation